 Table 8-8.
-Current projections for theDKIST Operations cost split in Labor, non-Labor, and Travel for years FY 2022, FY 2023, FY 2024, and steady state.
+Current projections for the DKIST Operations cost split in Labor, non-Labor, and Travel for years FY 2023 and FY 2024.
+The projected increased travel in FY 2024 is due to instrument integration efforts that require multiple trips of Boulder personnel to Maui and a major international telescope $\mathcal{E}$ instrumentation conference (SPIE Japan).